Substra/substrafl/benchmark/camelyon/README.md

 }
 ```

-If an asset is not filled in, it will be created and registered to connect, otherwise it will be reused.
+If an asset is not filled in, it will be created and registered to Substra, otherwise it will be reused.

 At the end of the asset registration, this file will be completed with the new registered asset keys.

-If you want to use a custom asset file, you can pass its relative path to the connect_conf folder as argument when running the benchmark:
+If you want to use a custom asset file, you can pass its relative path to the substra_conf folder as argument when running the benchmark:

 ```sh
 python benchmarks.py --assets-keys my_keys.json